-Debt collection is not only a sensitive area of law, it’s one that’s seen a lot of changes over the past several years.
+Debt collection is not only a sensitive area of law, but it is also one that has seen a lot of changes over the past several years.
 This past legislative session in Colorado, for example, the General Assembly passed Senate Bill 17-216, which amends and extends the Colorado Fair Debt Collection Practices Act.
 Most of those changes went into effect Aug.
 9, 2017.

-If you need strong courtroom advocacy in debt collections matters, we’re your team.
+If you need strong courtroom advocacy in debt collections matters, we are your team.
 Please contact us today to speak with one of our experienced Colorado commercial litigation attorneys.
-As an example, if you have debtors who aren’t pay their bills or you’re otherwise struggling to collect debts owed to you, Burg Simpson has an aggressive group of trial lawyers who can assist you.
+As an example, if you have debtors who are not paying their bills or you are otherwise struggling to collect debts owed to you, Burg Simpson has an aggressive group of trial lawyers who can assist you.
 Get in touch with Denver corporate litigation lawyer today by calling 303-792-5595.